|Nutrition Facts (per serving)|

 It is loaded with umami flavors and has just the right amount of chewiness.
 Follow these instructions exactly and you will have a jerky that can be stored at room temperature, in the refrigerator, or freezer.

-In a large bowl, mix together lemon juice and zest, onion, tamari or soy sauce, Worcestershire sauce, sugar, olive oil, paprika, garlic, salt, pepper and optional liquid smoke and cayenne pepper.
+In a large bowl, mix together lemon juice and zest, onion, soy sauce, Worcestershire sauce, sugar, olive oil, paprika, garlic, salt, pepper and optional liquid smoke and cayenne pepper.

 Let the ingredients sit for 15 minutes for the flavors to marry.